 Generic Name: trastuzumab (Intravenous route)

-Trastuzumab can result in subclinical and clinical cardiac failure, with greatest risk when administered concurrently with anthracyclines.
+Trastuzumab can result in subclinical and clinical cardiac failure, with greatest risk and severity when administered concurrently with anthracyclines.
 Evaluate cardiac function prior to and during treatment.
 Discontinue trastuzumab for cardiomyopathy.
 Serious and fatal infusion reactions and pulmonary toxicity may occur.
 Discontinue trastuzumab for anaphylaxis, angioedema, interstitial pneumonitis, or acute respiratory distress syndrome.
 Exposure during pregnancy can result in oligohydramnios, in some cases complicated by pulmonary hypoplasia and neonatal death .

 Commonly used brand name(s)